 Changing out handles on cabinets and cupboards for a quick and easy upgrade.
 Don’t these look so modern and fresh?
 You can find her affordable sources in this condo project she recently finished.

 You can turn a random group of objects into a pulled-together look by grouping them inside a tray.
-Trays can be placed on bedside tables, bathroom surfaces, kitchen counters, on bar carts, on patio tables and anywhere else that needs a vignette.
+Trays can be placed on bedside tables, bathroom surfaces, kitchen counters, bar carts, patio tables, and anywhere else that needs a vignette.
 Once you get started, you’ll be amazed at how many places a decorated tray will look Pinterest-worthy!

 Choose neutral colors for your large pieces of furniture such as sofas and sectionals and then change out your pillows for an inexpensive way to bring in color and interest.
 You can also use pillow covers for an easy way to change up your room as the seasons change.
-If there is an expensive designer fabric you love, put that on some pillows.
+If there is an expensive designer fabric you love, have a remnant made into a pillow cover.

 Mirrors can also be used to make a small space feel more expansive.
 If you place mirrors across from windows you will add instant light to the room.
 You can use decorative mirrors instead of art to fill empty wall space.

-Rugs give warmth and can add great texture, color and personality to your living space.
-Hardwood floors are beautiful and easy to maintain but they lack the comfort that carpeted floors offer, especially in the cooler months.
-Use several of varying patterns and fabrics together to showcase your character.
-Or add several rugs of the same pattern and fabric, or different textures but the same color.
+Rugs give warmth and can add great texture, color, and personality to your living space.
+Hardwood floors are beautiful and easy to maintain, but they lack the comfort that carpeted floors offer, especially in the cooler months.
+Use several varying patterns and fabrics together to showcase your character.
+Or add several rugs of the same pattern and fabric or different textures but the same color.
 You can change your area rugs to reflect the seasons using warmer tones and fabrics for cooler months and lighter ones for the warmer days of the year.

 Let your home reflect your personality and your style.
 Collect things you love and display them.

-Being a world-renowned frugalista, I am always on the hunt to upgrade what I have from consignment stores, Craig’s List and Facebook groups for local sellers.
-I keep a list of the items I want and the measurements I need in a notebook App on my phone.
+Being a world-renowned frugalista, I am always on the hunt to upgrade what I have from consignment stores, Craig’s List, and Facebook Marketplace for local sellers.
+I keep a list of the items I want and the measurements I need in a notebook app on my phone.
 That way, I can snag those bargains without hesitation!